National ACT Virtual Meetings & Discussion Forum to Address Impact of COVID-19

 - share strategies and resources for adapting team practices and communications

-- facilitate connection to the most up-to-date resources during the COVID-19 outbreak.
+- facilitate connection to the most up-to-date resources during the COVID-19 pandemic.

 Monday, May 11: Jennifer Gottlieb, PhD - Quick CBT Skills During COVID-19: Problem-Solving